 Monaview's population continues to grow and shift by ethnicity, with a greater number of Hispanic students each year.
-The number of students who are non-English speakers is growing.
+The number of students who are non-English speakers is steadily increasing while our white population is steadily decreasing.

 Monaview continues to have a high index of students in poverty.
-As of March 2015, 569 students attend Monaview Elementary, with 100% receiving free and reduced lunch and a minority population of 76%.
+As of March 2017, 574 students attend Monaview Elementary, with 100% receiving free and reduced lunch and a minority population of 78%.
 Because of our poverty status, we are able to offer universal free breakfast to all our children and Monaview Elementary qualifies as a Title I school.
 Families from this community have been affected by changing industry, unemployment, inadequate medical care, poor housing conditions, and limited education.
 Due to the lack of resources of families in our area, many students face additional social challenges.
 Monaview's staff also includes a full-time nurse, social worker, mental health counselor, and school counselor.

-Monaview students have the opportunity to be involved with activities outside of the classroom such as Chorus, Daily News Show, Student Council, Safety Patrols, Library Cadets, Battle of the Books, School Store, PTA Reflection Contest, Reading All Star Program, Girls on the Run, Communities in Schools after school program, and the Monaview Talent Show.
+Monaview students have the opportunity to be involved with activities outside of the classroom such as, Daily News Show, Student Council, Safety Patrols, Battle of the Books, School Store, PTA Reflection Contest, Reading All Star Program, Girls on the Run, Monaview Pacers, Monaview Magic Initiative after school program, and Good News Club.